Poland in World War 2: Stories Behind Famous Movies

 Wolf's Lair

-After breakfast, we depart for a full-day excursion to the Wolf’s Lair, located near the village of Gierloz.
+After breakfast, we depart on a full-day excursion to the Wolf’s Lair, located near the village of Gierloz.
 This remote, forested area once served as Adolf Hitler’s eastern headquarters during World War II.

-It was here that he directed operations on the Eastern Front and survived the 1944 assassination attempt later portrayed in the film Valkyrie.
+It was here that he directed operations on the Eastern Front and survived the assassination attempt of July 20, 1944, later portrayed in the film Valkyrie.
 At its peak, the complex included fifty bunkers, its own power system, an airstrip, a railroad terminus, and even a cinema.
 During excavations in 2019, new artifacts were uncovered, adding to the site’s historical significance.

 Day 4